jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/modifications/dallas/introduction.rst

 ============

-The da Vinci instruments can be automatically identified when inserted in the sterile adapter using the `add-only` chip embedded in the tool (aka Dallas chip, DS2505).
+The da Vinci instruments can be automatically identified when inserted in the sterile adapter using the 'add-only' chip embedded in the tool (aka Dallas chip, DS2505).
 This feature was not supported in early versions of the dVRK both from a software and hardware perspective.